gl1z/pkgsage/README.md

 ## Contributing

 The symbol database lives in `data/seed.sql`.
-If a package is missing, adding it is a one git add . git commit -m "readme" git push origin mainline SQL insert.
+If a package is missing, adding it is a one line SQL insert.
 Contributions welcome.